Albert W. Gilchrist

 Albert Waller Gilchrist (January 15, 1858 – May 15, 1926) was an American politician who served as the 20th governor of Florida.
-A Democrat, Gilchrist was born in South Carolina before moving to Punta Gorda, Florida.
-He was elected to the Florida House of Representatives in 1893 and served as speaker in 1905.
+Gilchrist was born in South Carolina before moving to Punta Gorda, Florida.
+A Democrat, he was elected to the Florida House of Representatives in 1893 and served as speaker in 1905.
 Gilchrist is the namesake for Gilchrist County, Florida.

 Early life and education

 Born in Greenwood, South Carolina, Gilchrist first attended Carolina Military Institute in Charlotte, North Carolina, where he was a member of Sigma Alpha Epsilon fraternity before attending the United States Military Academy at West Point.
 He would have graduated in 1882, but he did not because he was deficient in experimental philosophy after three years.

 Early career

 Gilchrist became a civil engineer and real estate dealer before settling in Punta Gorda, Florida, to become an orange grower.
 He served in the Florida state militia until 1898, reaching the rank of brigadier general.
 Gilchrist went on to join the Company C, of the 3rd U.S. Volunteer Infantry, and served in the U.S. Army during the Spanish–American War in Cuba.
 He reached the rank of captain in the regular army, before being discharged in 1899.